 Let's say that you run a local food wholesale business.
 Lately, customers have been shopping with your competitors online and you're looking to draw them back.
 Since you’re not using eCommerce software to sell online, you use email marketing to send a promotional discount to your customers that can be redeemed in-store.
 This increases your sales and helps you compete against your digital competition.

-Another common example is when an existing online company acquires physical retail businesses.
+Another common example is when an existing online company acquires physical retail industry businesses.
 This happened with Amazon's purchase of Whole Foods Markets.
 It allows both locations to benefit.
-The physical business benefits as the online company already knows how to use eCommerce marketing and eCommerce SEO to attract customers.
+The physical business benefits as the online company already know how to use eCommerce marketing and eCommerce SEO to attract customers.
 The online company benefits because it expands its portfolio and can increase revenue in new areas.

 One of the best ways for B2B businesses to shift sales online is by using an online marketplace like BlueCart eCommerce.
 This all-in-one solution handles online store design and structure, menus, payment processing, and more.
 It also has an integrated email marketing function that lets you send promotional emails directly to your customers.
 Whether selling online or in person, BlueCart can help.